jackgray/spotlight/producers/finance/regsho/README.md

 This component so far aggregates data from Nasdaq, NYSE, and FINRA.
 It aims to aggregate all Reg SHO threshold reports.

+The reporting of these lists can vary based on where and how the trades are executed.

+They are are mandated to be publicly available, but finding the right place to look can be tricky, which is why this project aims to pull all the lists into one place with a unified schema

 ## Data Sources
 Reg SHO Threshold lists are reported separately by the respective agencies that manage the exchanges where the transactions failing settlement take place.
-There should not be overlap between them except potentially in the OTC Markets Group reports, as their exchanges are expected to be overseen and reported on by FINRA
+There should not be overlap between them except potentially in the OTC Markets Group reports, as their exchanges are expected to be overseen and reported on by FINRA, but this script does not yet pull data from this source, nor does it yet pull from Cboe.
+This is a list of all of my known sources for Reg SHO Threshold reporting.

 - NYSE/NYSE American (non-OTC)
 - Nasdaq (non-OTC after Nov 17, 2014)